mgreminger/EngineeringPaper.xyz/.github/pull_request_template.md

 ### Related Issue
-Outside pull requests must be proceeded by creating an issue to disucss the proposed pull request.
-Please indicate the issue number that this pull requst relates to:
+Read the [contributing guide](https://github.com/mgreminger/EngineeringPaper.xyz/blob/main/CONTRIBUTING.md#contributing) before submitting a pull request.
+Outside pull requests must be proceeded by creating an issue to disucss the proposed changes.
+Please indicate the issue number that this pull request relates to: